cubing/create-cubing-app/README.md

 # `create-cubing-app`

-This is a tool to initialize for apps using [`cubing.js`](https://github.com/cubing/cubing.js) with `node` and `npm`.
-In an editor like VSCode, this will give you nice imports, autocompletions, and other TypeScript benefits.
+This is a tool to initialize apps using [`cubing.js`](https://github.com/cubing/cubing.js) with `node` and `npm`.
+In an editor like VS Code, this will give you nice imports, autocompletions, and other TypeScript benefits.

 See <https://js.cubing.net/cubing/> for (in-progress) documentation on `cubing.js`.
 If you think you have any issues, don't hesitate to [file an issue here](https://github.com/cubing/cubing.js/issues/new/choose).